Should You Make a Down Payment on a Car Loan?

 Why You Should Make a Down Payment on a Car

-However, there are some negative aspects to putting $0 down as well.
-You will want to take the following points into account:
+There are certainly some negatives to skipping a down payment, you will want to take the following into consideration:

-1. Depreciation -If you are buying a new car, it will depreciate even more rapidly.
-This means that if don't make a down payment, you could owe more than the car is actually worth!
+Depreciation: If you are buying a new car, it will depreciate even more rapidly.
+If you skip your down payment, this could result in you owing more money than the car’s total value.

-2. Selling your car -If you decide to get rid of your car before you completely pay of the loan, you might have to pay out of pocket to sell or trade in the car.
+Selling the car: If you decide in the future to sell your car before the loan has been fully paid off you’ll have to pay out of pocket to sell or trade-in the car.